SeePetulaCode/SeePetulaCode/README.md

 I am a big fan of Human-Computer Interaction and it’s future.
 In general, I am fascinated by people and how they interact with products, services, experiences, each other and the world.
 I will pursue a career that involves prototyping, engineering, and HCI.

-I would love to be a part of your team.
+I'd love to be a part of your team.
 I’m currently looking for internships/apprenticeships for 2021 (Winter,Summer, Fall).

 ------